xunuoi/gulpman/README.md

 #### Note
+* If `gulp-sass` install failed, please run `cnpm install gulp-sass gulp-imagemin` by manual to fix that.

 * If error happened in npm install，such as `/usr/local/lib/node_modules` permission error, fix this by `sudo chown -R "$(whoami)"`+`Path`
 * `sudo npm install` is not recommended
 * The imagemin-pngquant module need`libpng-devel`，if in Linux, please run `yum install libpng-devel` at first